LyonsLab/PhytoOracle/README.md

 ## Distributed Scaling

-- Read mroe about CCtools here
+- Read more about how to scale in the workflow scaling section [here](https://phytooracle.readthedocs.io/en/latest/workflows.html)

 ## License